Our Blog

 Wild bird cases in the UK

 The interactive map doesn’t take account of wild bird confirmed cases of Avian Influenza but they are still being recorded.
-This shows where HPAI cases have been found in wild birds up to 2022 week 46.
-The numbers are massive and although the majority are waterfowl there are also birds of prey and some garden birds.
+The 2021-22 numbers were massive and although the majority are waterfowl there are also birds of prey and some garden birds.
 There is the possibility that smaller garden type birds have been “tidied up” by other animals or other bird eating species or even flies.
 The garden birds have only been found in small numbers but fly activity can clear a corpse in days which would make them difficult to spot.

 Webinar giving Vet guidance on Bird flu